tannewt/wa-law.org/bill/2023-24/hb/1407/README.md

 * [Original Bill](1/)

 ## Positions
-### 2 👍 - Pro
+### 5 👍 - Pro
 #### Testifying
-* Diana Stadden - The Arc of WA State
+* 💵Diana Stadden - The Arc of WA State
-* Stacy Dym - The Arc of Washington State
+* 💵Stacy Dym - The Arc of Washington State
+* 💵Diana Stadden - The Arc of WA State

 ### 0 👎 - Con